cloudflare/cloudflare-docs/content/workers/runtime-apis/tcp-sockets.md

 ## Troubleshooting

-Below is a description of common error messages you may see when working with TCP Sockets, what they mean and how to solve them.
+Review descriptions of common error messages you may see when working with TCP Sockets, what the error messages mean, and how to solve them.

 ### `proxy request failed, cannot connect to the specified address`

 Your socket is connecting to an address that was disallowed.
-Examples include Cloudflare IPs, localhost, and private network IPs.
+Examples of a disallowed address include Cloudflare IPs, `localhost`, and private network IPs.

-If you need to connect to addresses on port 80 or 443 to make HTTP requests, consider instead using `fetch`.
+If you need to connect to addresses on port `80` or `443` to make HTTP requests, use [`fetch`](/workers/runtime-apis/fetch/).

 ### `TCP Loop detected`

 Your socket is connecting back to the Worker that initiated the outbound connection.
-In other words, it is connecting back to itself.
+In other words, the Worker is connecting back to itself.
 This is currently not supported.
-Get in touch with us if this is something you require.

 ### `Connections to port 25 are prohibited`

-Your socket is connecting to an address on port 25.
+Your socket is connecting to an address on port `25`.
 This is usually the port used for SMTP mail servers.
 Workers cannot create outbound connections on port `25`.
 Consider using [Cloudflare Email Workers](/email-routing/email-workers/) instead.